 University of Washington forecasts 300,000 U.S. COVID-19 deaths

 Nearly 300,000 Americans could be dead from COVID-19 by Dec.
 1, University of Washington health experts forecast on Thursday, although they said 70,000 lives could be saved if people were scrupulous about wearing masks.
-The prediction by the university's widely cited Institute for Health Metrics and Evaluation comes as top White House infectious disease advisors warned that major U.S. cities could erupt as new hot spots if officials there were not vigilant with counter-measures.
+The latest predictions from the university's widely cited Institute for Health Metrics and Evaluation (IHME) comes as top White House infectious disease advisers warned that major U.S. cities could erupt as new coronavirus hot spots if officials there were not vigilant with counter-measures.

 "We're seeing a rollercoaster in the United States.
-It appears that people are wearing masks and socially distancing more frequently as infections increase, then after a while as infections drop, people let their guard down," Dr. Christopher Murray, director of the IHME said in announcing the university's latest forecast.
-The U.S. death toll stands at over 159,000, the most of any country in the world, with 4.8 million known cases.
+It appears that people are wearing masks and socially distancing more frequently as infections increase, then after a while as infections drop, people let their guard down," Dr Christopher Murray, director of the IHME, said in announcing the university's revised forecast.
+The U.S. death toll from COVID-19 stands at more than 159,000, the most of any country in the world, with nearly 4.9 million known cases.
 (Open https://tmsnrt.rs/2WTOZDR in an external browser for a Reuters interactive graphic)

-The IHME said infections were falling in former epicenters of Arizona, California, Florida, and Texas, but rising in Colorado, Idaho, Kansas, Kentucky, Mississippi, Missouri, Ohio, Oklahoma, Oregon, and Virginia.
+The IHME said infections were falling in the former epicenters of Arizona, California, Florida, and Texas, but rising in Colorado, Idaho, Kansas, Kentucky, Mississippi, Missouri, Ohio, Oklahoma, Oregon, and Virginia.
 Those findings are consistent with Reuters tallies.
-Ohio Governor Mike DeWine, a Republican, on Thursday said he had tested positive for COVID-19 ahead of a planned meeting with President Donald Trump, but had experienced no symptoms of the illness.
+Ohio Governor Mike DeWine, a Republican, on Thursday said he had tested positive for the virus ahead of a planned meeting with President Donald Trump, but had experienced no symptoms of the illness.
+He later said a second test came back negative and his wife and staff members had likewise tested negative.

 Tennessee and North Carolina reported record single-day increases in deaths on Thursday with 42 and 73, respectively.
 'TROUBLE AHEAD'

 The U.S. outbreak, once centered around densely populated New York City, has since infected communities from coast to coast.
 Experts believe that spread has been driven in part by summer vacation travel.
-"This is a predictor of trouble ahead," Dr. Anthony Fauci, the nation's top infectious diseases official, told CNN on Thursday.
+"This is a predictor of trouble ahead," Dr Anthony Fauci, the nation's top infectious diseases official, told CNN.

 "We don't know all of it, but it's not the fear of the unknown anymore," she told Reuters.
 Trump has urged state and local authorities to re-open public schools for in-person learning and Fauci has said children should be sent back to class as soon as possible.

 But many school districts nationwide, including two of the largest, Los Angeles and Chicago, have opted for online instruction.
-In rural Mississippi's Corinth school district, where schools opened two weeks ago, five COVID-19 infections forced some students and teachers into quarantine, Superintendent Edward Lee Childress said on Facebook Live.
+In rural Mississippi's Corinth school district, where schools opened two weeks ago, five coronavirus infections forced some students and teachers into quarantine, Superintendent Edward Lee Childress said on Facebook.

-The decision to reopen schools took into account the "inevitable moment" that COVID-19 would be detected and contact tracing plans triggered, Childress said.
+The decision to reopen schools took into account the "inevitable moment" that the virus would be detected and contact tracing plans triggered, Childress said.
 "We're going to have some more positive cases.
 We know it will happen," he said.

 Although the number of Americans seeking jobless benefits fell last week, a staggering 31.3 million people were receiving unemployment checks in mid-July.
 Other data on Thursday showed a 54% surge in job cuts announced by employers in July.
 The State Department on Thursday lifted an advisory from March that U.S. citizens should avoid all international travel due to the pandemic.
 But American travelers are still restricted or banned in many parts of the world, including the European Union and Canada.